dmalenic/RCA1802-playground/test-alu-ops/README.md

 This code snippet example is a diagnostic routine that tests ALU (Arithmetic and Logic Unit) Operations.

-It requires three inputs: an opcode, executed at location 0029, and two data bytes, one stored in location 0060 (via R6) and one stored in location 0061 (same address register, but incremented).
-It does its operation and then puts the result back into location 0060 to display it.
+It requires three inputs: an opcode, executed at location `do_it`, and two data bytes, one stored in location `op1` (via R6) and one stored in location `op2` (same address register, but incremented).
+It does its operation and then puts the result back into location `op1` to display it.
 If the result is zero, the program also turns Q on.
 So that you will know which input is expected, the display will show `00` when it is waiting for an opcode, `01` when waiting for the first